July 10, 2026 | Terry Smith

 Drawbacks

-• Higher minimum height compared to the MultiFlow Stretcher – This could lead to patients struggling to mobilise from the stretcher and increased falls risk.
+• Higher minimum height than the MultiFlow Stretcher – This could lead to patients struggling to mobilise from the stretcher and increased falls risk.

 Which stretcher should you choose for your hospital?